 Money market accounts are offered by banks and credit unions and typically pay higher interest rates than traditional savings accounts (but not necessarily more than high-interest online savings accounts).

 There’s usually a minimum deposit required to open the account, and some charge monthly fees if your balance drops below the stated amount.
-That minimum might be as low as $100, though, so it’s easy to maintain.
+That minimum might be as low as $100, though, so it’s relatively easy to maintain.

 Unlike CDs and online savings accounts, some come with debit cards and check writing capabilities.
 This means your money is more accessible, although that may not be important to you if you’re trying to save.